phylo42/sherpas/README.md

 #  Outputs

-A .txt file is written to the output directory given with -o.
+The results are written to a .txt file with the following format.
 The header of the file summarizes information about the query file and the parameters used.
-Then for each query, a first line indicates the name of the query (e.g. its fasta header), and each subsequent line gives coordinates of  a distinct sequence segment and the strain to which it was assigned, in the form:
+Then for each query, a line indicates the name of the query (its fasta header), and each subsequent line gives coordinates of a distinct sequence segment and the strain to which it was assigned, in the form:
 ```
 [first_position] [last_position]	[strain]
 ```
+The coordinates are 1-based and are relative to the query sequences with gaps (if any) removed.
+This is the same format as that used by [jpHMM](http://jphmm.gobics.de/), which facilitates comparisons.

 *Example:*
 ```